 Our reporting currency is the Renminbi because our business is mainly conducted in China and all of our revenues are denominated in Renminbi.
 This prospectus contains translations of Renminbi amounts into U.S. dollars at specific rates solely for the convenience of the reader.
 The conversion of Renminbi into U.S. dollars in this prospectus is based on the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board.
-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus were made at a rate of RMB6.9430 to US\$1.00, the exchange rate on December 30, 2016 set forth in the H.10 statistical release of the Federal Reserve Board.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus were made at a rate of RMB6.7793 to US\$1.00, the exchange rate on June 30, 2017 set forth in the H.10 statistical release of the Federal Reserve Board, except those translations of balances in the Consolidated Balance Sheets, Consolidated Statements of Operations, Consolidated Statements of Comprehensive Loss and Consolidated Statements of Cash Flows as of and for the year ended December 31, 2016 from Renminbi into U.S. dollars, which were made at a rate of RMB6.9430, the exchange rate on December 30, 2016 set forth in the H.10 statistical release of the Federal Reserve Board.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, the rates stated below, or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of Renminbi into foreign exchange and through restrictions on foreign trade.
-On August 25, 2017, the exchange rate was RMB6.6465 to US\$1.00.
+On October 13, 2017, the exchange rate was RMB6.5785 to US\$1.00.